 There is little doubt from my meetings with brides and grooms, past and present, that this picture is the one people most recall from the online gallery and whilst I would never presume to platform my work alongside the photographic greatness of Robert Capa, it is certainly a photograph made and inspired by his words; ‘If your pictures aren’t good enough, you’re not close enough.’

 With an emphasis within this gallery upon reportage or documentary wedding photography, you could be forgiven for thinking that I may not favour photographing groups of people and formal family portraits.
 My take on family group shots is that they’re an important part of the legacy and record of wedding photography but not something that should steal away a couple’s day.
 So yes, I’m confident in arranging groups and do so at every wedding to varying degrees.
 I’ve written a guide about group shots which you can link through to here.
+There is a similar page to cover that portion of the day where couples may wish for some portraits to celebrate this unique day.
+Take a tour to this page to read my thoughts about how this part of a wedding day can be approached whilst retaining a strong natural leaning to the day’s photography.

 As a child, I banqueted on a feast of exceptionally charming children’s television classics which included Bagpuss, The Clangers and Ivor the Engine.
 Oliver Postgate created these beautiful works of televisual art where the animation had a glorious simple staccato nature.
 I’d been waiting for a Photofilm within which I could emulate the style of Postgate’s mastery.
 A picture that was flown 6,000 miles eventually brought that opportunity.